DataCascadia/Python_coding_challenges/README.md

-# Python_coding_challenges
+# Python coding challenges
-Short python code I've written with markdown prompts
+Short python code I've written with markdown prompts from online coursework and sites like CodeWars.
+Click a link to jump to a specific project:
+- Project 1